Save $30 per month

 You could be eligible for a discount of up to $30/month toward broadband service.
-The Affordable Connectivity Program (ACP) is and FCC programs that replaces the Emergency Broadband Benefit Program (EBBP) to help low-income households pay for internet service.
+The Affordable Connectivity Program (ACP) is an FCC program to help eligible households pay for internet service.

-Do I receive the funds directly each month?
 No, the ACP provides a monthly discount on broadband service of up to $30 per eligible household.
-WCFIBER will receive the funds directly from the ACP.
+Upcountry Fiber will receive the funds directly from the ACP.

-Can part of the monthly discount cover WiFi Standard or WiFi Extended?
 Yes.
-The monthly discount can be used to cover WiFi Standard or WiFi Extended in addition to your broadband service cost.
+The monthly discount can be used to cover WiFi X or WiFi Extended in addition to your broadband service cost.
 Keep in mind the total monthly discount remains $30.

 The ACP is limited to one monthly service discount per household, which is defined as any individual or group of individuals who are living together at the same address and share income and expenses.

 No. WCFIBER is not participating in the “new device” option of the ACP and will not be contributing to any discounts for new devices.

 Yes, the benefit is available to eligible new, prior, and existing customers of participating providers.

 A household may enroll in the Affordable Connectivity Program if its school participates in the USDA Community Eligibility Provision or the household separately applied for and has been approved for benefits in the free and reduced price school lunch program or school breakfast program.
 If a school is offering lunch or breakfast free to all students regardless of income based on a program other than the Community Eligibility Provision – such as through COVID-19 waivers extending the Seamless Summer Option (SSO) or Summer Food Service Program (SFSP) – then the household would not be eligible through the free and reduced price school lunch program or school breakfast program by virtue of an extension of the SSO or SFSP.